You must play here!

 14-Beautiful, wide open hole.
 Go big!

-15-Thick trees on both sides of the fairway.
+15-Thick trees and scrub on both sides of the fairway.
 Trees in the middle.
 Basket is up on the right.
-Has a bench.

 16-Another great leftie hole.
 Elevated tee.
 Curves perfectly to the right.
 Beware of the creek on the left.
-Has a bench.
+Also watch out for said poison tipped, heat seeking thorns on the left.

 17-Mostly straight.
 Trees on the right, tall rough on the left.
 The basket is up on the side of the hill to the right.